top of page

 9. Emphasis on Values and Beliefs

-Many families choose homeschooling to align their children's education with their core values and beliefs.
-Traditional schools often present diverse perspectives that may clash with family morals.
+Many families choose homeschooling to ensure their children’s education aligns with their core values and beliefs.
+Traditional schools often present diverse viewpoints that may conflict with their family morals.

 Kids praying with dad at edge of bed